zalando/zalando.github.io/_posts/2018-11-05-connexion-20-release.md

 title: Connexion 2.0 Release
 author: João Santos
 date: 2018-11-05
+banner:
+  image: connected.jpg
 ---

 Today we released [Connexion](https://github.com/zalando/connexion) 2.0 with OpenAPI 3 support.

 Connexion is a Python framework that automagically handles HTTP requests based on [OpenAPI Specification](https://www.openapis.org/)
 (formerly known as Swagger Spec) of your API described in YAML format.
 Connexion allows you to write a Swagger specification, then maps the endpoints to your Python functions.

 Besides routing, Connexion also validates requests and responses automatically based on OpenAPI specifications, handles common